-Dr. Candace Epps-Robertson is an assistant professor of English at the University of North Carolina at Chapel Hill where she currently holds the inaugural Jonathan M. Hess Term Professorship.
-She researches, writes, and teaches about cultural rhetoric, literacy, citizenship, and resistance.
-Her primary research investigates the ways in which communities teach, practice, and understand what it means to be a citizen.
+Her current research and writing investigate fandom and popular music as a nexus for transcultural exchange.
 Her research is driven by a desire to understand how people learn to be present in the world.
+How do communities teach, practice, and understand what it means to be a citizen?
 How do we use language to build communities, resist oppression, and seek joy?
 How does this learning occur across different spaces and throughout our lives?

 She is working on several projects creatively connecting her interests in literacy, rhetoric, citizenship, and pedagogy.
 One of these projects examines public pedagogies and literacy practices that support global citizenship education.
 Through exploring BTS, a renowned Korean band, and their global fandom, ARMY, she is working to understand the possibilities for global citizenship education to occur across languages, borders, and cultures.
 She is also working with a team to create the #BTSSyllabus, a resource to support those teaching and researching BTS.
 For more on her current projects, please see the descriptions listed here.

 In addition to research, writing, and teaching, Dr. Epps-Robertson collaborates to support writers through online writing groups and programs.

 Dr. Epps-Robertson is an associate professor of English at the University of North Carolina at Chapel Hill.